rmikedown/Durkheim/README.md

 # Durkheim

-Two Purposes:
+Three Purposes for this Repository:
-1) Data files from Durkheim's suicide
+1) Share data files from Durkheim's suicide
-2) R Scripts for exploring the data
+2) Share R Scripts for exploring the data
+3) Create an R Package for the data files